Federated Automatic Differentiation: Learned Server Optimization

-These two trajectories reflect distinct features of the tasks under consideration: SO NWP initially \emph{decreases} from its learning rate of 1.0 and momentum of 0.9, before increasing back up to slightly above these values, then slowly decaying.
-This initial decrease actually seems to have had a profound effect on training dynamics; our default server / default client experiments, which we initialized with the optimal values of the sweep from~\citep{afo}, were significantly more stable in the learned-hyperparameter setting: 23/50 of the non-learned experiment runs diverged very early on in training and were unable to recover, but \emph{none} of our learned experiments diverged.
-Meanwhile, the Shakespeare task proved itself difficult to tune with fixed hyperparameters; low server LR values eventually outperform large values in validation accuracy, seemingly due to an analog of overfitting, with the appropriate hyperparameter choice therefore being highly dependent on the number of rounds for which one runs one's algorithm.~\cref{fig:server_lr_trajectories} demonstrates a smooth transition from higher to lower learning rates, which enables a single learned Shakespeare task to effectively match the performance curve of multiple fixed hyperparameter specifications.
+The trajectories of the learned learning rate and momentum parameters also yield insight into the dynamics of FL algorithms.
+In~\cref{fig:server_lr_trajectories}, we plot the trajectories of server learning rate and momentum parameters for Shakespeare and SO NWP trials corresponding to the optimal setting of client learning rate over our random sweep.
+These trajectories reflect distinct features of the tasks under consideration: SO NWP initially \emph{decreases} from its learning rate of 1.0 and momentum of 0.9, before increasing back up to slightly above these values, then slowly decaying.
+This initial decrease has a profound effect on training dynamics.
+Our default server / default client experiments, which we initialized with the optimal values of the sweep used by~\citet{afo}, were significantly more stable in the learned-hyperparameter setting: 23/50 of the non-learned experiment runs diverged very early on in training, but \emph{none} of our learned experiments diverged.
+Meanwhile, the Shakespeare task proved itself difficult to tune with fixed hyperparameters; low server LR values eventually outperform large values in validation accuracy, seemingly due to an analog of over-fitting, with the appropriate hyperparameter choice therefore being highly dependent on the number of rounds for which one runs one's algorithm.~\cref{fig:server_lr_trajectories} demonstrates a smooth transition from higher to lower learning rates, which enables a single learned Shakespeare task to effectively match the performance curve of multiple fixed hyperparameter specifications.